rtCamp/Frappe-Manager/docs/guides/admin-tools.md

     Passing it when the resulting state does not protect `web` is an error, not a silent no-op.
 There is no path-level exemption for the admin tools: `/adminer/` and `/mailpit/` are all-or-nothing.

 !!! warning "Allow lists behind a proxy"
     `--allow-ip` matches the address nginx sees.
 Behind a CDN or load balancer that is the proxy, not your client, until real-IP forwarding is configured.
-See `fm self real-ip`.
+See `fm services real-ip`.

 ### Two things that catch people out